-After five years, everything is removed from the folder with the exception of the "permanent record" which includes the student's vital statistics, course record and grades.
+After five years after the student transfers, graduates or withdraws from the school system, everything is removed from the folder with the exception of the "permanent record" which includes the student's vital statistics, course record and grades.
+Written notice must be provided about the approximate date of destruction and the right to receive the information in whole or part must be made at the time of the transfer, graduation or withdrawal.
 State law mandates that the school keep this basic information for 60 years.
 School authorities are also allowed to destroy misleading, outdated, or irrelevant information in the record from time to time while the student is enrolled in the school system.
 Before any such information may be destroyed, the parent and student must be notified, and have an opportunity to receive a copy of any of the information before its destruction.